solvialab/infragate-landing/docs/readme.md

 ## 3. Admin guide

-Admin access is granted via your identity provider through role assignment — see [INTEGRATION.md](./INTEGRATION.md).
+Admin access is granted via your identity provider through role assignment — see customer integration docs (gated).
 Admins have a separate panel accessible from the top nav.

 ### All clusters